djones36/Sprint-Challenge--JavaScript/README.md

 2. What is the difference between a function and a method?

-A method is when a function is held by an object or class.
-A function is independent of an object or class.
+A method is when a function is a property of object.
+A function is independent of an object.

 3. What is closure?

+Closure is when an inner function is granted access to the variables of the outer function scope.

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?

+You need a super() in an extended class so that the child can inherit the attributes and methods of the parent.
+It links the two classes, establishing inherence.

 ## Project Set up